LouOwen/LouOwen/README.md

   Table Name | Purpose
   -----------| -------
-  LXE_LOG    | See what SAP objects have been translated by whom and when DD04T      | Look up translations for a specific data element for multiple languages at the same time TSTCT      | Find out the correct transaction code for a specific activity CVERS      | Find out which software is installed in this SAP system OBJSL      | Find out which tables are so big that they are translated as logical objects
+  LXE_LOG    | See what SAP objects have been translated by whom and when DD04T      | Look up translations for a specific data element for multiple languages at the same time, or proofread lots of data elements for a specific name range at the same time
+  TSTCT      | Find out the correct transaction code for a specific activity CVERS      | Find out which software is installed in this SAP system OBJSL      | Find out which tables are so big that they are translated as logical objects